 - Engages with the Community: School board members need to engage with the wider local community.
-Every community faces a unique set of challenges in terms of education.
+Partnering with the community provides opportunities for students to grow in a real-world context.
+Every community also faces a unique set of challenges in terms of education.
 When setting policies and goals, school boards should understand the community’s values, wishes, and challenges.

 - Advocates for the Community: Board members have the opportunity to advocate for their districts at the municipal, state, and national levels.
 They should actively represent the interests of their own district.
 They should also be informed of proposed policies and laws that could affect public education in general.

 - Accountable: Accountability is key to seeing policies through.
 School board members must be able to back up their decisions and actions with facts and data.
 The board’s actions must be transparent and accountable to the public.